hallzy/dotfiles/README.md

 ###.vim and .vimrc
-  This includes my .vimrc file which is  modified version of the .vimrc file from [mscoutermarsh](https://github.com/mscoutermarsh)
+  This includes my .vimrc file which is a heavily  modified version of the .vimrc file from [mscoutermarsh](https://github.com/mscoutermarsh)

   I also recommend remapping the caps lock key to esc, since the escape key is